Human rights in Samoa: Background and social structure

 Prior to its independence in 1962, Samoa underwent a lot of struggle through civil wars, and the arrival of colonial powers in the 18th century further exacerbated the problem of tribal rivalry.
-This was because the rivalry between the colonists forced the indigenous groups to take sides, creating deeper conflict between indigenous peoples.
-Colonisation came in the form of missionaries and traders in the 1830s, with the missionaries being Christian.
-However, it also generated change in Samoa, not only in its traditional beliefs but also in its worldview.
-Colonisation, eurocentrism, and Christianity influenced Samoa tremendously through westernization of systems and the erosion of traditional beliefs, which were replaced by Christian concepts, as well as corruption of thought.
+Rivalry between colonists forced the indigenous groups to take sides, creating deeper conflict between indigenous peoples.
+Colonisation came in the form of Christian missionaries and traders in the 1830s, resulting in the near total conversion of Samoans to Christianity.

+This created significant change in Samoa, not only in its traditional beliefs but also in its worldview.
+Colonisation, Eurocentrism, and Christianity influenced Samoa tremendously through westernization of systems and the erosion of traditional beliefs, which were replaced by Christian concepts, as well as corruption of thought.
 The quick succession and acceptance of Christianity were seen as concomitant with fulfilling the prophecy of the legendary warrior goddess Nafanua: "…foretelling that chief Malietoa would gain power from Heaven".

 Religion quickly became the core of Samoan life and the cornerstone of the villages.
 Samoa's three main Christian denominations are the Congregational Christian (CCC), Methodist, and Catholic Churches, the first three to arrive.
 The villages are loyal to these three denominations, giving rise to their dominance.
 Church ministers hold the highest prestige and, in most villages, acquire the elite equivalent to the highest chief, with the villagers' conviction that true blessings from God are through subservience to one's church.
 Almost all Samoans identify as Christians.

 Samoa is made up of villages, and each village has its own bylaws, including which religion the village allows its inhabitants to practice.
 This has been the traditional political system in Samoan culture.
 The village system comprises the 'fono a matai' or 'fono a ali’i ma faipule'; the matai council is, therefore, 'the council of titled men'.
 The 'fono a matai' underpins Samoan culture, and the council is seen as the law in the villages.
 The Fono is governed under the Village Fono Act 1990.